eams1798/simple_shell/README.md

 ## Description

-This project is about to create an own simple shell as a command interpreter for a Linux operating system and should works without any memory leaks and use System Calls only when is needed.
+This project is about to create an own simple shell as a command interpreter for a Linux operating system and should works without any memory leaks and have used System Calls only when is needed.

 ## Files